tock/tock/doc/reference/trd-appid.md

 3 Application identifiers and application credentials
 ===============================

+There is a relationship between application identifiers and credentials, but they are not the same thing.
+An application identifier is a numerical representation of the application's identity, while credentials bind identifiers to binaries.
+For example, two versions (say, v1.1 and v1.2) of the same application have the same application identifier, but different credentials.
+For example, credentials often rely on public key cryptography (e.g., a signature) to show that someone holding a certain private key bound the process binary and application identifier.

+Application identifiers MUST be unique across running processes in a single Tock system and every Tock process MUST have an application identifier.
+If the verifier policy assigns the same application identifier to multiple process binaries, then the Tock kernel MUST NOT run more than one of them at any given time.
+For example, if there are two versions of a program that have the same application identifier, the kernel will only run one of them at any given time.

+Application identifiers MUST persist across process restarts or reloads.
+In cases when a process does not have any application credentials, the verifier policy MAY assign it a global or local application identifier.
+If the verifier policy does not assign a process binary an application identifier then the kernel MUST NOT load or run that process.

-To explain the distinction between application identifiers and credentials, consider these four use cases.
+Consider these three use cases.

-  1. The application has a single process.
-It has no application
-  credentials: it only runs on kernels that are willing to load applications without credentials (e.g., research systems).
-The application has only a local application identifier.
+  1. A process binary that has no application credentials: it only runs on kernels that are willing to load applications without credentials (e.g., research systems).
+The verifier policy assigns the process binary a local application identifier, which is a SHA256 hash of the application binary.

-  1. The application has a single process and there is a one-to-one mapping between public keys and applications.
-The application is identified by a public key (e.g., an RSA public key) that is also a global application identifier.
-This application's application credentials consist of a TBF header containing this key as well as a signed SHA512 hash of the application binary, signed with the private key corresponding to the public key in the header.
+  1. The verifier policy defines that the global application identifier of a process is the public key used to sign its process binary.
+Application credentials for a process binary consist of a TBF header containing this public key as well as a signature for the process binary signed with the associated private key.
+Before verifiying a signature in a TBF header, the verifier policy decides whether to it accepts the associated public key.
+The verifier policy assigns a global application identifier as the public key in the TBF header.

+  1. Multiple separate process binaries that run concurrently need to be signed with a single public key.
+Each process binary is identified by a unique identifier I. Application credentials for these process binaries consist of a TBF header containing an ECDSA public key, the unique identifier I, and a signature over the process binary and I signed with the private key corresponding to the public key in the header.
 The kernel decides whether to accept a particular public key for verification.

-  1. The application has a single process and the same key is used for multiple applications.
-The application is identified by a unique identifier I. This application's application credentials consist of a TBF header containing an ECDSA public key, the unique identifier I, and a signed SHA512 hash of the application binary and unique identifier I, signed with the private key corresponding to the public key in the header.
-The kernel decides whether to accept a particular public key for verification.
-The application has a global application identifier is the concatenation of its public key and I.

-  1. The application has multiple processes.
-The application is identified by a public key that is also its global application identifier.
-The application credentials of each process binary of the process consist a TBF header containing the public key and a signature of the SHA512 of the application binary made with the corresponding private key.
+The verifier policy assigns a global application identifier as the concatenation of the public key and I.

 An application identifier provides an identity for an application binary.
 It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions based on this information.
 For example, a kernel may allow only applications whose credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.

 Application identifiers are distinct from process identifiers; an application identifier is per-application (persists